Vipul-sharma119/Zero-knowledge-Proof/README.md

 # Zero Knowledge Proof (ZKP) Implementation

-A Rust implementation of Zero Knowledge Proof using the Schnorr protocol.
+A Rust implementation of Zero Knowledge Proof using the Chaum-Pedersen protocol.
 This library demonstrates how a prover can convince a verifier that they know a secret value without revealing the secret itself.

 ## 🔐 What is Zero Knowledge Proof?